 Select a theme.
 Select ten (10) poems from your anthology or any other published source whose subject is your theme.
 Copy each poem and arrange them in an attractive way in booklet form, with the theme lettered on the cover page (including your name.)
 Be sure your booklet can be handled by children.
 For each poem include the title, followed by author (or anonymous, if this is the case) on the next line, then the poem, keeping poetic line and stanza pattern.
 Make sure you have a variety of poetic forms, types, and authors.
 No more than two (2) by the same author, including any anonymous poems.
+Remember that anonymous and unknown mean the same thing.
 Be sure to include one each of the following types of poems and list them in the appropriate area on the poetry rubric.